 If you spot some white fuzz on the fallen leaves, then it's a good sign that some good IMO are present there.
 Pick up some of the leaves and spread them evenly on your box.

-We don't want to gather the leaves up in the center because that might make the tissue paper cover droopy and the moisture might break it up, leaving space for the bad microbes to come in.
+We don't want to put the leaves all in the center of the box because that might make the tissue paper cover droopy and the moisture might break it up, leaving space for the bad microbes to come in.

 If it looks like it's about to rain, hook some tarp on the tree branches to cover the box.
 Then, we can wait for about a week to check back for our IMO.